 Data on your local SSDs persists through live migration events.
 If Compute Engine migrates an instance with a local SSD, Compute Engine copies data from your local SSD to the new instance with only a short period of decreased performance.

-Instances with shared-core machine types cannot attach any local SSD devices.
+Instances with shared-core machine types can't attach any local SSD devices.

 Local SSDs and machine types

-You can attach local SSDs to most machine types available on Compute Engine, unless otherwise noted, but there are constraints around how many local SSDs you can attach based on each machine type.
-For example, if you are using an N2 machine type with 2 vCPUs, then, according to the table below, you can attach either 1, 2, 4, or 8 local SSD devices to that VM, but cannot attach 3, 5, 6, or 7 devices.
+You can attach local SSDs to most machine types available on Compute Engine, unless otherwise noted.
+However, there are constraints around how many local SSDs you can attach based on each machine type.
+For example, if you are using an N2 machine type with 2 vCPUs, then, as shown in the following table, you can attach either 1, 2, 4, or 8 local SSD devices to that VM, but you can't attach 3, 5, 6, or 7 devices.

 |N2 machine types|